LogoLogo

 Overview

-3. Install the DApp SDK on your Frontend
+3. Install the dApp SDK on your frontend.

-1. Venn CLI
+Install the Venn CLI

 npm i -g @vennbuild/cli

-2. Firewall SDK
+Integrate the Firewall SDK

 venn fw integ -d contracts

-Before
+Before Integration:

 pragma solidity ^0.8;